Why academic conference posters suck

 Be conscious of the psychological effect of colour, which signifies that something is important.
 More generally, be aware of the symbolism or connotations of not only colours (for example, red meaning stop and green meaning go) but also icons, which should be unambiguous in their meaning.
 Icons can be misleading if they run counter to culturally accepted meanings.
 Use familiar approaches if you can, and if you can’t, justify your choices.

 Titles and captions should make a claim that your visual proves, so make sure the image accurately reflects the data.
 Keep the target audience’s level of knowledge in mind when including and captioning an image.
 A captioned image should ideally stand on its own.
-Montgomerie has posted a checklist of what to look for when editing captions, She and Stephens suggest using an active verb in the caption.
+Montgomerie has posted a checklist of what to look for when editing captions.
+They and Stephens suggest using an active verb in the caption.

 Finally, Montgomerie repeated what is one of my own mantras: always proof in the final medium.